-21 We understand that the Luggate Red Bridge Reserve land is intended to be used primarily for recreational purposes, for walking, picnicking, launching kayaks, swimming and maybe camping, but that the preservation of the historic features is a priority.
+- 24 We understand the land is intended to be used primarily for recreational purposes, for walking, picnicking, launching kayaks, swimming and maybe camping, but that the preservation of the historic features is a priority. - 25 If Council feels that recreation is the main priority, then the land should be classified as recreation reserve.
+The historic features can still benefit from protection, but recreation would be the priority. - 26 Conversely, if Council feels that protection of the historic features is the priority, then it should be classified as historic reserve.
+A broad range of recreational activities can still be undertaken on the land, but only if they do not compromise the historic features. - 27 As the main purpose of a scenic reserve is the protection of flora and fauna and natural beauty, we do not believe this option is appropriate.
+Those features would take priority over protection of the historic features.

-- 22 If the Board and community feel that recreation is the main priority, then the land should be classified as recreation reserve.
-The historic features can still benefit from protection, but recreation would take priority. - 23 Conversely, if the Board considers that protection of the historic features is the priority, then it should be classified as historic reserve.
-A broad range of recreational activities can still be undertaken on the land, but only if they do not compromise the historic features. - 24 As the main purpose of a scenic reserve is the protection of flora and fauna and natural beauty, we do not believe this option to be appropriate.
-Those features would take priority over protection of the historic features. - 25 The final option is to classify the various land parcels differently.
-We do not see any benefit in having a range of reserve types because it may make the management of the area more complex.
-However, there could be merit in classifying Section 34 Block VII, as recreation reserve, because it has few historic features, and any amenities buildings and car parking could be concentrated on that site, therefore negating the need to have to justify to the Minister of Conservation the need for buildings. - 26 Giving regard to all of the above considerations, we propose that the following reserve classifications be approved for notification:
+- 28 The final option is to classify the various land parcels differently.
+We do not see any benefit in having a wide range of reserve types because it may make the management of the area more complex.
+However, there could be merit in classifying section 34 Block VII as recreation reserve because it has fewer historic features, and any amenities buildings and car parking could be concentrated on that site, therefore negating the need to have to justify to the Minister of Conservation the need for buildings. - 29 Giving regard to the above considerations, we propose that the following reserve classifications be approved: